 Yes, but the pork panko might not cling as well.

 Yes, at 425F for 15-20 minutes, flipping over once, halfway through cooking.
 However, the breading might fall off when doing this, it won’t be as crispy and regular fried.
 Read my post on frying.
 Fat is your friend if you use the right kind!

 Looking for more free recipes?

 Tender, juicy, keto fried fish, coated in seasoned, gluten free breading, fried golden brown, and served with your favorite fatty dipping sauce… YUM!

-- 1 ½–2 pounds of wild caught halibut or center cut mahi mahi filets
+- 1 ½–2 pound of wild-caught halibut or center-cut Mahi Mahi filets

-- ½ cup coconut flour or gingernut flour
+- ½ cup coconut flour or tigernut flour

 - 2 teaspoons fine salt